 Sweet Pastry Crust:

-pan with a removable bottom.
-On a lightly floured surface, roll out the
+ring or tart pan with a removable bottom.
+Place on a

 the counter and to ensure uniform thickness, keep lifting up and turning the